parth-cprime/platform360-templates/P360-43/README.md

 - Data Sensitivity: internal

 ## Generated Files
-- Here is a basic implementation of your requirements.
-We will create two react components: one for the dashboard and another for the feedback form.
+- First, we should start with the main entry point of the application:
-- export default Dashboard;
+- src/context/AuthProvider.js
+- The `OrderManagement` page component could look something like this:
-- export default FeedbackForm;
+- src/services/orderService.js

 ## Prompt
 ```